How do I troubleshoot connecting to my EC2 Linux instance using a secondary IP address?

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT xvda 202:0 0 20G 0 disk └─xvda1 202:1 0 20G 0 part / xvdf 202:80 0 100G 0 disk

-13. Use the following commands to create a mount point directory, and then mount the attached volume to the rescue instance.
+13. Run the following commands to create a mount point directory, and then mount the attached volume to the rescue instance.
 In the following example, the mount point directory is /test.

-14. Locate errors in the system logs and authentication-related logs that are timestamped with the times that you attempted access.
+14. Locate errors in the system logs and authentication-related logs.
+You can use timestamps to check logs for the times that you attempted access:

 $ sudo cat /test/var/log/messages